autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 For all parameter definitions and the subset of modifiable parameters see the [Protocol Parameter](/reference/protocol/) reference.

 ### State finalisation
-The Autonity Protocol Contract manages state finalisation, maintaining [system state](/glossary/#system-state), and executing the state transition function (STF).
+The Autonity Protocol Contract manages state finalisation, maintaining [system state](/glossary/#system-state).
 Contract logic triggers:

 - block finalisation
 - at epoch end:
   - [selection of a new consensus committee](/concepts/architecture/#committee-selection) for the following epoch
-  - applying staking transitions for stake bonding and unbonding
+  - applying [staking transitions](/concepts/staking/#staking-transitions) for stake bonding and unbonding
-  - applying slashing penalties for proven faults by the [Autonity Accountability Contract](/concepts/architecture/#autonity-accountability-contract)
+  - applying [slashing](/concepts/accountability/#slashing) penalties for proven faults by the [Autonity Accountability Contract](/concepts/architecture/#autonity-accountability-contract)
   - [distributing staking rewards](/concepts/architecture/#reward-distribution) to Autonity protocol treasury, committee member validators, and stake delegators
 - computation of median price data at the end of an oracle voting round by the [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).